 Students who meet one of the following criteria who have a financial need can apply for a bursary for vulnerable groups of up to £1,200 per year if registered on a programme of study that lasts for 30 weeks or more; or a pro rata amount if the course is less than 30 weeks.

-The bursary is released by the Government to 16-18 year olds who meet certain criteria.
 A Financial needs assessment is carried out to confirm the actual financial need and the amount of support required.
-No student should automatically receive £1200.
-The money is to enable a young learner to remain in education without facing financial difficulty.
+No money is given to students, the funding will be used to provide items in kind such as travel passes, books and kit- no student should automatically receive the full £1200.
+The funding is to enable a young learner to remain in education without facing financial difficulty.

 Eligibility criteria for the vulnerable bursary are that you are: